viccon/sturdyc/README.md

 		}()
 	}

-	// Give the goroutines above a chance to run to ensure that the batches are in-flight. time.Sleep(time.Second * 3)
+    // Sleep to give the goroutines above a chance to run.
+    // This ensures that the batches are in-flight. time.Sleep(time.Second * 3)
 ```